-- What is the statewide property parcel mapping project?
+- What was the statewide property parcel mapping project?

 - Why are standardized digital parcel data useful?

-- How is the statewide property parcel mapping project funded?
+- How was the statewide property parcel mapping project funded?

-- What is not included in the project?
+- What was not included in the project?

 - Who oversees the project?

 - What is the difference between the parcel project and parcel program?

 - Are parcel data considered a legal field survey?

 - If parcel data are only a reference, how do I obtain a legal plat of land?

 - What are the differences between "standardized" and "non-standardized" parcel data?